hoatuyet423/cse15l-lab-reports/index.md

 # CSE 15L BLOG
 Hello!
-This is the blog of Jenny Quach for CSE 15L and my PID is A16796954 the web link url: [here](https://hoatuyet423.github.io/cse15l-lab-reports/)
+This is the blog of Jenny Quach for CSE 15L and my PID is A16796954

+The web link url for this index: [here](https://hoatuyet423.github.io/cse15l-lab-reports/)

 ## WEEK 2